sylhare/Type-on-Strap/_posts/2019-05-02-reliable-ai.md

 [<img class="postimage_100" src="{{ site.baseurl }}/assets/img/posts/2019-05-02-reliable-ai/bias_table.png"/>]({{ site.baseurl }}/assets/img/posts/2019-05-02-reliable-ai/bias_table.png)
 {% endfigure %}

 The researchers found that it is possible to reduce gender bias by removing gender stereotypes such as the association between receptionist and female while preserving desired associations such as that between queen and female.
-In order to do this they distinguish between gender-specific words that are associated with gender by definition, like brother, sister, businessman, and businesswoman, and the remaining gender neutral words.
+In order to do this they distinguish between gender-specific words that are associated with gender by definition, like brother, sister, businessman, and businesswoman, and the remaining gender-neutral words.
 Geometrically, they identified two orthogonal dimensions — the difference between the embeddings of the words he and she and a direction that captures gender neutrality.
-Their debiasing algorithm removes the gender pair associations for gender neutral words by collapsing the gender neutral direction.
+Their debiasing algorithm removes the gender pair associations for gender-neutral words by collapsing the gender-neutral direction.
 This sort of debiasing is used by Google, Twitter, Facebook, Microsoft, and others.

 **Achieving Fairness Without Demographics**